consensus-shipyard/ipc-libs/docs/calibration-solidity.md

 network_name = "calibration"

 [subnets.config]
-accounts = ["0x6BE1Ccf648c74800380d0520D797a170c808b624"]
+accounts = []
 gateway_addr = "0x2bA26fe8EB6b5C8488132900F00d853ca840F2FB"
 network_type = "fevm"
-private_key = <your_private_key>
 provider_http = "https://api.calibration.node.glif.io/rpc/v1"
 registry_addr = "0x221485C0948dAa7C8dC1bCbcf813684C5EC1ecED"

 ```

-In `accounts` you should include the address that you want to use to interact with IPC (remember to have some funds in this address)
-, and in `private_key` its corresponding private key.
 The gateway and registry addresses should be the ones we received after deploying our IPC instance (in the previous step).
 Finally, the `provider_http` should be our endpoint to calibration (or our rootnet).

 >💡 Remember that the subnetID depends on the chainID of that network.
 Thus, when you are configuring your IPC agent to connect to an instance deployed over localnet or spacenet, their rootnet ID will be `/r31415926`, while the one for Calibration is `/r314159`.